 The Timor Sea is known as Biodiversity Hotspot and is home to a wide variety of marine organisms such as fish, marine mammals like dolphins and whales, and sea turtles.
-These species are of ecological importance and therefore create a need for protection.
+These species are of ecological importance.

 1.4.2.3 Corals